sigmdel/lazmacropad/README.md

 ## 7. Acknowledgment

 There is no shortage of information on all sorts of more or less sophisticated macro key pads.
-The Brian Lough video, [The Simplest DIMY Macro Keypad with Arduino](https://www.youtube.com/watch?v=ORujXGDqG_I&ab_channel=BrianLough) was the initial inspiration, but that project is based on an Arduino Pro Micro.
+The Brian Lough video, [The Simplest DIY Macro Keypad with Arduino](https://www.youtube.com/watch?v=ORujXGDqG_I&ab_channel=BrianLough) was the initial inspiration, but that project is based on an Arduino Pro Micro.
 The Cristian Bastidas (crixodia) [arduino-nano-macro-keypad](https://github.com/crixodia/arduino-nano-macro-keypad) GitHub repository showed how to create a similarly simple project using a Python script on the desktop.

 ## 8. License